troublesomepony/monero/README.md

 ## Building Requirements

-In Monero X outdated scheme of dependencies handling (putting code to `external` folder) is changed to using system libraries search.
+In Monero-X outdated scheme of dependencies handling (putting code to `external` folder) is changed to using system libraries search.
 Almost everything git submodules are removed.
-You will need following libraries to build Monero X:
+You will need following libraries to build Monero-X:

 ```bash
 brew install rapidjson unbound miniupnp readline